amenti4k/amenti4k.github.io/_posts/2024-08-09-Simpler Alternative to X-Learner for Uplift Modeling.md

 A guide to the simplified X-learner approach for Uplift modeling

 Meta-learners like S-Learner, T-Learner, and X-Learner are some of the most widely used approaches for Uplift modeling.
-When teaching about these approaches, I find that students often find the X-learner model somewhat confusing to understand.
+When learning about these approaches, I find that most often find the X-learner model somewhat confusing to understand.
 In this post, I describe a modified approach I call simplified X-learner (Xs-learner) that is easier to understand, faster to implement, and in my experience often works as well or better in practice.

 ## Uplift Modeling